Keychrom/Axiom/docs/admin/architecture.rst

    - Reverse Proxy: :ref:`Apache <apache searxng site>` & :ref:`nginx <nginx
      searxng site>`
-   - uWSGI: :ref:`searxng uwsgi`
+   - uWSGI: :ref:`axiom uwsgi`
-   - SearXNG: :ref:`installation basic`
+   - AXIOM: :ref:`installation basic`

-Herein you will find some hints and suggestions about typical architectures of SearXNG infrastructures.
+Herein you will find some hints and suggestions about typical architectures of AXIOM infrastructures.

 .. _architecture uWSGI:

 uWSGI Setup
 ===========

-We start with a *reference* setup for public SearXNG instances which can be build up and maintained by the scripts from our :ref:`toolboxing`.
+We start with a *reference* setup for public AXIOM instances which can be build up and maintained by the scripts from our :ref:`toolboxing`.

 .. _arch public: